 Rustling up a last-minute romantic dinner

 The pressure is on.
-I’ve just remembered it’s Valentine’s Day tomorrow and I don’t know about you but my day is already filled with back-to-back meetings, so dinner is hardly going to be a four-course extravaganza.
+I’ve just remembered it’s Valentine’s Day next week and I don’t know about you but my days are already filled with back-to-back meetings, so dinner is hardly going to be a four-course extravaganza.
 And I don’t want to go out.
 Eating out is a very enjoyable part of my job these days, while cooking and sharing a meal is a luxury that brings me great pleasure.

 Years ago, Antonio Carluccio told me that for him the food of love is Spaghetti Aglio, Olio e Peperoncino.
 I wish you could hear him actually saying that; he made me blush like I haven’t done since high school.
 But enough about my crush on the charming and much-missed master of Italian cookery.